 There is no set method for becoming a management consultant, however, a business degree, MBA, commercial experience and strong communication skills are all good to have, as are keeping up to date with all the latest management trends and news.

-Something to remember – finding work outside of agencies can be a challenge and there is no one ‘magical thing’ that will work, it’s very much a case of trying lots of things, the wider you spread your net the better chance you have, however spending all day on LinkedIn which might seem rewarding, may not yield the results you expect.
+Finding work outside of agencies can be a challenge, and there is no one solution that will work.
+It’s very much a case of trying a combination of methods, the wider you spread your net the better chance you have.

-Make sure that everything is up to date and that there’s the only information that is relevant to the contract you are looking at – you don’t necessarily need a seven-page CV unless the value of your skills warrants seven pages.
-Highlight skills that will make you look like an attractive contractor to work with and use industry buzzwords.
+Make sure that your details are up to date, and that the information is relevant to the contract you are looking at.
+Highlight your skills and use industry buzzwords.

 Some (almost) free suggestions on how to market yourself as a contractor:

-- Set up your own website – Consider your website your interactive CV.
-Pouring as much information onto your website will make you more favourable to search engines, and more visible to those potential clients looking for a management consultant with your particular traits.
-Ensure your website is information rich about the services you offer, the areas you cover and contact details.
+- Set up your own website – Set up your own website – This can complement your CV well if executed well.
+Ensure your website is rich in information about the services you offer, the areas you cover and your contact details.

-- Job sites – load your CV on job sites, most jobs aren’t advertised, instead, recruiters trawl through the back-ends of job sites and job boards looking for likely candidates with the best experience and skills fit, they also do this with LinkedIn.
-As you can imagine a recruiter will want to keep costs down their side and find a suitable candidate as swiftly as possible.
+- Job sites – Upload your CV onto job websites.
+Many jobs aren’t advertised, so recruiters search for likely candidates with the best experience and skill fit.
+As you can imagine, a recruiter will want to keep costs down on their side and find a suitable candidate as swiftly as possible.

 - Look on specialist contractor and management consultant websites – news feeds from these types of websites are a great way of finding all the current jobs, as well as finding out how your particular industry is developing.

-Although trading through your own Limited company is the most tax efficient way of working, this isn’t always the best route for everyone.
-For example, if you have a short-term contract (sub-three months), which is less than £25,000 per year, it may be worth thinking about working through an umbrella company instead.
+Although trading through your own limited company is the most tax-efficient way of working, this isn’t always the best route for everyone.
+For example, if you have a short-term contract which is less than £25,000 per year, it may be worth thinking about working through an umbrella company.

-By working through an umbrella company, you essentially become an employee of the umbrella, which means that you pay the same contributions as a permanent employee plus also have employers National Insurance to pay which is 13.8% (2013).
+By working through an umbrella company, you essentially become an employee of the umbrella.
+This means that you pay the same contributions as a permanent employee, plus you also have to pay employers National Insurance at a rate of 13.8% (2019-20).

 Limited company advantages

-- You have complete control over your financial affairs – no need to wait on a third party to retrieve your money.
+- You have complete control over your financial affairs, there’s no need to wait on a third party to retrieve your money

-- The financial and paperwork side of the business is not difficult – our clients on average spend around 15-20 minutes per month completing a simple excel spreadsheet.
+- The financial and paperwork side of the business only takes a few minutes per month

 Limited company disadvantages